blueOkiris/DSML/README.md

 Digital System Markup Language

-An XML-like alternative to Verilog, well kind of.
-Not NEARLY as feature-filled.
+An XML-based hardware description language, well kind of.

+Not NEARLY as feature-filled as something like Verilog, just my attempt.

 Example module: